MEHColeman/dotfiles/README.md

 Currently, the oh-my-zsh directory is independent.
 It has some custom themes and plugins that you'll need!

-## Installation

-Installation will:
-* delete existing .dotfiles and replace with symlink from this repository
-* install a local bin directory with common useful scripts and executables
-* install oh-my-zsh and set zsh to the be default shell.

-`git clone` this repository to `.dofiles` directory.
-`make all target_env=home_macos` to install the dotfiles with os-specific local files Valid options are currently home_macos and generic_ubuntu

-`install/always_install.sh` will install oh-my-zsh, tmuxifier and update dotfile submodules and oh-my-zsh extensions.
-This needs to run later, since it overrides other dotfiles like zshrc that will have been blatted by the previous installs.

-`[sudo] install/dev_install.sh` will install and configure vim and plugins, rbenv and dev directories
-`[sudo] install/util_install.sh` will install a bunch of other useful tools.

 ## See Also
 BASH_PROFILE_NOTES_README.txt